naveeneshwar/Projects/Blog/README.md

 # Django_blog
-A blog application made on Django 2.
+A blog application made on Django.